ClusterCockpit/cc-doc/content/en/docs/release/_index.md

 can remove the `ui-defaults` block in case you added it just for enabling continuous scroll.
 Every user can overwrite the scrolling option in his configuration.

+## Known issues

+- Currently energy footprint metrics of type energy are ignored for calculating total energy.
+- Resampling for running jobs only works with cc-metric-store
+- With energy footprint metrics of type power the unit is ignored and it is assumed the metric has the unit Watt.